finagle/finch/docs.md

 ## JSON

-**Finch.io** provides simple traits `io.finch.json.DecodeJson` and `io.finch.json.EncodeJson` to support plugable JSON libraries.
+**Finch.io** provides simple traits `io.finch.json.DecodeJson` and `io.finch.json.EncodeJson` to support pluggable JSON libraries.
 An example of implementation those traits might be found in default JSON backend `finch-json`.
 All the methods in Finch API that deals with JSON objects takes `implicit` decode or encode trait.
 So, the encode/decode implementations
 should be `implicit` in order to make its usage transparent.
 For example, the `finch-json` library might be plugged it by the following imports:

 ```scala